Tour of Duty (TV series): Overview

 Tour of Duty examined the issues of politics, faith, teamwork, racism, suicide, fragging, terrorism, civilian deaths, sexuality, drug abuse, and how the lives of soldiers and civilians were permanently affected by the Vietnam War.

 The first season began in 1987 and followed Bravo company's second platoon located at Camp Ladybird.
-Second platoon was standard light infantry platoon conducting "search and destroy" missions in Vietnam, under the command of 2nd Lieutenant (1st Lieutenant from the start of season 2) Myron Goldman (Stephen Caffrey) and Staff Sergeant (later Sergeant First Class) Zeke Anderson (Terence Knox).
+Second platoon was standard light infantry platoon conducting "search and destroy" missions in Vietnam, under the command of 2nd Lieutenant (1st Lieutenant from the start of season 2) Myron Goldman (Stephen Caffrey) and Staff Sergeant (later Sergeant First Class) Clayton 'Zeke' Anderson (Terence Knox).
 It was filmed on location in Hawaii at Schofield Barracks.

 For the second and third seasons, the series was filmed at Indian Dunes/Newhall Orchards and Farms about 4 miles west of I-5/Santa Clarita, California between Hwy 126 and the Santa Clara River to reduce filming costs.
 This area was also used to film China Beach, Baa Baa Black Sheep and many other TV series and movies from the mid-1970s to 1990.

 The change of location also led to a change in the show's direction.
 Beginning in the second season, the platoon was relocated to a base near Saigon, Tan Son Nhut.
 Production staff interviewed in Vietnam Magazine said this change in premise doomed the series because it shifted from being a realistic chronicle about the life of an average combat infantryman to an action/romantic/drama show.
 CBS wanted female characters because ABC had premiered China Beach, a Vietnam Army nurses drama, which was aimed directly at attracting more female viewers.

 In Tour of Dutys third season, the remaining female character was killed off, and the platoon was transferred to a SOG unit at Camp Barnett, under the command of Colonel Brewster (played by Carl Weathers).
 The unit conducted covert operations in Vietnam and Cambodia which included a fictional version of the raid on Son Tay Prison.
 The show was cancelled at the end of this season due to falling ratings.

 Guest stars included Lee Majors, James Hong, Mako, Kelly Hu, Angela Bassett, Ving Rhames, Melora Hardin, Everett McGill, Olivia d'Abo, Alfie Wise, David Alan Grier, Richard Brooks, Malcolm-Jamal Warner, William Sadler, Carl Weathers and Michael Madsen.